nick-wireless/learn.nuxt.com/README.md

 ***
 Footnote 1: a tip of the hat and deep thank you to Antfu.

-To me the ecosystem and future of Vue, Nuxt, Vite, Nitro, UnoCss etc. seems bright.
+To me the ecosystem and future of Vue, Nuxt, Vite, Nitro, UnoCss etc. is bright.
 In my view, those involved appear as modern day demigods with superpowers and tremendous intuition & energy to do great things.

-Antfu personifies the new wave of leaders and energy perfectly, his art (software) is impressive and his output is testomony in my mind to the beautiful online-tools he has chosen.
-Thank you Anthony, and all the leaders (Evan, Sebastian, Daniel etc) who come before to give us all momentum!
+Antfu personifies the new wave of leaders and energy perfectly, his art (software) is impressive and his output is testomony in my mind to the beautiful online-tools he has made and chosen himself.
+Thank you Anthony, and thank you to all the leaders (Evan, Sebastian, Daniel etc) who came before to give us all momentum!

 ***